-We expect you to complete your project within 12 months from the date of execution of a grant agreement.
+For Innovation Grants, you will be required to submit a revised project scope and we expect you to complete your project within a maximum of 12 months from the date of execution.

 The Program Delegate may approve an extension of time under certain circumstances.